ElusAegis/metal-msm-gpu-acceleration/README.md

      - Second: Number of instances
      - Third: Algorithm to use (refer to `gpu_profiler` source for options)
      - Fourth: Number of reruns for consistent results.
+     - **Note**: You can also change the logging level to `debug` for more detailed output on the GPU implementation.

 3. **iOS Benchmarking**:
    The `ios-metal-benchmarker` project allows performance measurement on iPhones: